OKEAMAH/Git/docs/ithaca/proof_of_stake.rst

 particular delegate is its stake in the snapshot over the total stake in that snapshot.

-The delegates' rights at a given level are expressed in terms of the (quantity of) *slots* that the delegate owns at that level.
-The number of slots it owns represents its weight in consensus.
+Concretely, the delegates' rights at a given level are expressed in terms of the (quantity of) *slots* that the delegate owns at that level.
+This quantity represents the delegate's weight in consensus.
+We note that, in the long run (that is, on average over many levels), the number of slots is proportional to its stake.
 The owner of a slot is obtained by sampling using the algorithm mentioned above.
 Concretely, given a level and a slot (which is just a non-negative integer),